tinuzz/wp-plugin-trackserver/readme.txt

 == Changelog ==

+= UNRELEASED =
+* Make plugin run a cheap 'update' routine on every request, because we cannot assume that the activation hook is run every time the plugin is updated.

 = v1.4 =
 * Add OsmAnd live tracking support.
 * Fix buggy timezone offset calculation, that would break during DST.